flosskosova/foss4g-2023/content/tutorials/session_leader.md

 ### Questions for Speakers

 Although not mandatory, it is always a courtesy to prepare one or two questions for each speaker in your session in case there are no questions from the audience.

-### Backup Session Leader

-As this is an online event, there may be problems that may prevent you from moderating the session.
-It would be good if you can find a backup person that can cover you in case you can't make it.
-We will have a pool of candidates to cover any issues, but as there may be more than one incident at the same time, it is always better to have someone explicitly watching if you enter your session.

 ## During the Event